komiga/am/README.md

 ## Building

 Being a header library, AM is not compiled directly.
-However, all classes/headers support Clang 3.3+ and libc++ (SVN head).
-GCC and libstdc++ are only partially supported (as of 4.7.3) due to issues in ISO compliance (see *Defects* below).
+However, all features support Clang 3.3+ with libc++ (SVN head).
+GCC with libstdc++ is only partially supported (as of 4.7.3) due to issues in ISO compliance (see *Defects* below).

 The tests can be compiled using plash's standard project protocol: http://komiga.com/pp-cpp